canonical/wordpress-k8s-operator/README.md

     juju run-action --wait wordpress-k8s/0 get-initial-password

-You should now be able to browse to the IP address of the unit.
+You should now be able to browse to the site hostname.
 Here's some sample output from `juju status`:

     Unit                Workload     Agent  Address      Ports     Message